penumbra-zone/penumbra/README.md

  0      Default  penumbrav0t...
 ```

-### Getting testnet tokens on the [Discord] in the `#tokens-please` channel
+### Getting testnet tokens on the [Discord] in the `#testnet-faucet` channel

 In order to use the testnet, it's first necessary for you to get some testnet tokens.
 The current
-way to do this is to join our [Discord] and post your address in the `#tokens-please` channel.
-We'll
+way to do this is to join our [Discord] and post your address in the `#testnet-faucet` channel.
-send your address some tokens on the testnet for you to send to your friends! :)
+We'll send your address some tokens on the testnet for you to send to your friends! :)

 Just keep in mind: **testnet tokens do not have monetary value**, and in order to keep the
 signal-to-noise ratio high on the server, requests for tokens in other channels will be deleted